 It took me awhile to figure out what I could use for my t-shirt stamp that would be a little unusual and/or interesting.

 It finally occurred to me while I was getting Chinese takeout what I could do – use the box!

 Using takeout boxes to create a large t-shirt stamp is the easiest and cheapest technique, and you could use it to make any design you want.
-This hand-stamped pineapple tee was so easy, the supplies are simple, and I loved how it turned out!
+This hand-stamped pineapple tee is so easy, the supplies are simple, and I love how it turned out!